 For conventional conforming loans owned or guaranteed by Fannie Mae or Freddie Mac, the Flex Modification targets a 20% reduction in the monthly principal and interest payment.
 The program combines interest rate reduction, term extension to 480 months, and capitalization of arrears into the new principal balance.
 Flex Modification is the primary tool for conforming loans in the Omaha metro, Lincoln, and all other Nebraska markets where loans are at or below FHFA conforming limits.
 Most Nebraska residential mortgages originated through conventional channels are Fannie or Freddie held, making Flex Mod the most broadly applicable program in the state.

-For FHA-insured loans, HUD's partial claim program moves past-due amounts into a subordinate lien payable at the end of the loan — at sale, refinance, or payoff — without increasing the monthly payment.
+For FHA-insured loans, the federal partial claim program moves past-due amounts into a subordinate lien payable at the end of the loan — at sale, refinance, or payoff — without increasing the monthly payment.
 FHA loans are common in Nebraska's first-time buyer and working-class markets in Omaha, Lincoln, and smaller Nebraska cities including Fremont, Norfolk, Columbus, Grand Island, and Kearney.
 FHA partial claim is available up to 30% of the original principal balance; amounts beyond that threshold can be addressed through a combination of partial claim and modification.

 For VA-guaranteed loans, VA loss mitigation options include loan modification, repayment plans, special forbearance, and the VA's partial claim program.
 The VA loss mitigation program is particularly relevant for the large active-duty and veteran community at Offutt Air Force Base in Bellevue — headquarters for U.S. Strategic Command (STRATCOM) and Air Force Global Strike Command, the largest military installation in Nebraska.
 The broader Nebraska veteran population across the state also holds a significant volume of VA-guaranteed mortgages.
 VA modification requires servicer communication with VA oversight and follows VA-specific processes distinct from conventional and FHA modification.